 Leslie Nielsen

 Nielsen was born in Regina, Saskatchewan.
 After high school, he enlisted in the Royal Canadian Air Force in 1943 and served until the end of World War II.
 Upon his discharge, he worked as a disc jockey before receiving a scholarship to study theatre at the Neighborhood Playhouse.
 He made his acting debut in 1950, appearing in 46 live television programs a year.
-He made his film debut in 1956, with supporting roles in several dramas and western and romance films produced between the 1950s and the 1970s.
+He made his film debut in 1956, with supporting roles in several dramas and western and romance films produced from the 1950s to 1970s.

-Although his notable performances in the films Forbidden Planet and The Poseidon Adventure gave him standing as a serious actor, Nielsen later gained enduring recognition for his deadpan comedy roles during the 1980s and the 1990s, after being cast for the Zucker, Abrahams and Zucker comedy film Airplane!
+Although his memorable performances in the films Forbidden Planet and The Poseidon Adventure gave him standing as a serious actor, Nielsen later gained enduring recognition for his deadpan comedy roles during the 1980s, after being cast for the Zucker, Abrahams and Zucker comedy film Airplane!
 In his comedy roles, he specialized in portraying characters oblivious to and complicit in their absurd surroundings.
 His performance in Airplane! marked a turning point which made him "the Olivier of spoofs", according to film critic Roger Ebert, and led to further success in the genre, starring in The Naked Gun film series, based on his earlier short-lived television series Police Squad!.
 He received a variety of awards and was inducted onto Canada's Walk of Fame and the Hollywood Walk of Fame.

 Biography from the Wikipedia article Leslie Nielsen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.